 I’ve got a pretty good case of hobby-ADD, a term that I haven’t bothered to fully finish defining but basically translates into a very on-again-off-again approach to investing my time into any number of things.
 You’ll see reference to all kinds of stuff here; tactical gear, philosophy, miniatures, gaming, being a family man, growing up, music, technology and whatever book I picked up last week.
 I use this space primarily as an infodump for everything I’m working on, so that when I’m eventually a super-famous magician or something, there’ll be a spot I’ve already got everything logged.
 I’m into nerd culture, podcasts and history.
-I like big band swing, easy listening jazz, story-telling country and aggressive hip-hop.
+I like big band swing, easy listening jazz, story-telling country, screaming thrash-metal and aggressive hip-hop.
 I want to write stories and save the world.

 I decided to revamp the blog a little in the summer of 2017.
 As I’ve found myself writing more frequently, I figured it was best to put a little shine on the place in case somebody actually stopped in to have a gander.
 If you’re here, it’s probably because you like awesome stuff like Brazilian Jiu Jitsu or cooking on firepits.

 Without a clear cut direction, I’m not too sure what this blog will become.
 If anything else, I’m hoping to just keep this one going.
 A little slice of the internet, just for me.
 Whatever it is, however it turns out – I’m aiming for a few things here.
 I think there’s probably a few people in a similar situation – a dad, a little lost, a little put together.

 I know bloggers are supposed to ‘pick a lane’ and stick to it, but that doesn’t jive so well with me.
 That said, you’ll get a pretty good look at the spectrum of my interests by following along here.
 Even moreso by following me on Instagram – @corvusactual.